Congressional staff: Committee staff

 Each congressional committee has a staff, of varying sizes.
 Appropriations for committee staff are made in annual legislative appropriations bills.
-Majority and minority members hire their own staff except on two select committees in each house—the Committee on Standards of Official Conduct and Permanent Select Committee on Intelligence in the House and the Select Committee on Ethics and Senate Select Committee on Intelligence in the Senate.
+Majority and minority members hire their own staff except on two select committees in each house—the Committee on Ethics and Permanent Select Committee on Intelligence in the House and the Select Committee on Ethics and Senate Select Committee on Intelligence in the Senate.
 These committees have a single staff.

 In 2000, House committees had an average of 68 staff and Senate committees an average of 46.
-Committee staff includes both staff directors, committee counsel, committee investigators, press secretaries, chief clerks and office managers, schedules, documents clerks, and assistant.
+Committee staff includes both staff directors, committee counsel, committee investigators, press secretaries, chief clerks and office managers, schedulers, documents clerks, and assistant.

 Safety and security

 Like members of Congress, congressional staff have occasionally been the targets of violence or threats of violence.
 Between 1789 and 2011, there were five incidents affecting some congressional staff alongside members of Congress.
 The following recorded incidents of violence against congressional staff have taken place: